glevner-adsk/GolaemForUSD/HYDRA.md

 GolaemHydra prim's `primvars:enableFur` attribute to true.

-Two other attributes are useful for rendering fur. `primvars:furRenderPercent` allows you to render only some of the fur, e.g. 1% or 10%.
+Two other attributes are useful for rendering fur. `primvars:furRenderPercent` allows you to render only some of the fur, _e.g._ 1% or 10%.
 And `primvars:furRefineLevel` allows you to render fur curves with more detail.

-Note that, by default, the Storm render delegate ignores fur's widths, rendering curves as infinitely thin lines.
+Note that, by default, the Storm render delegate ignores fur widths, rendering curves as infinitely thin lines.
 To get Storm to render fur curves as ribbons, you must set `primvars:furRefineLevel` to 1 or more.